Join the club! Subscribe Here

 This post may contain affiliate links.
 Read my disclosure & privacy policy.

-Cane Sugar Simple Syrup
+Homemade Simple Syrup

 So why a recipe for liquid cane sugar when you could just purchase some?

-Because it is two ingredients that you probably always have on hand and it takes a couple of minutes to make that is why!
+Because it is two ingredients that you probably always have on hand, and it takes a couple of minutes to make, that is why!

 ingredients for cane sugar simple syrup, L-R water and all natural cane sugar.